Money Stories and Emotional Spending: Why Women Feel Stuck

 Building a Culture of Confidence

 Confidence grows individually — and collectively.
-A World Bank (2022) study found that women who join peer financial circles report higher confidence, even with identical incomes.
+World Bank research on financial inclusion and resilience supports the broader point that access, community, and confidence-building environments can improve women’s financial participation and perceived agency.
 Confidence isn’t born of resources — it’s reinforced through rewritten stories and supportive community.

 Conclusion of Chapter 9